Northern Crusades: Campaign against the Livonians (1198–1212)

+Ruins of the castle in Sigulda from which the Livonian Order controlled the Gauja River valley for centuries.

-In 1206, the crusaders subdued the Livonian stronghold in Turaida on the right bank of Gauja River, the ancient trading route to the Northwestern Rus.
-In order to gain control over the left bank of Gauja, the stone castle was built in Sigulda before 1210.
-By 1211, the Livonian province of Metsepole (now Limbaži district) and the mixed Livonian–Latgallian inhabited county of Idumea (now Straupe) was converted to the Roman Catholic faith.
-The last battle against the Livonians was the siege of Satezele hillfort near to Sigulda in 1212.
-The Livonians, who had been paying tribute to the East Slavic Principality of Polotsk, had at first considered the Germans useful allies.
-The first prominent Livonian to be christened was their leader Caupo of Turaida.
-As the German grip tightened, the Livonians rebelled against the crusaders and the christened chief but were put down.
+In 1206, the crusaders subdued the Livonian stronghold in Turaida on the right bank of the Gauja River, the ancient trading route to Northwestern Russia.
+In order to gain control over the left bank of the Gauja River, a stone castle was built in Sigulda before 1210.
+By 1211, the Livonian province of Metsepole (now Limbaži district) and the mixed Livonian–Latgallian-inhabited county of Idumea (now Straupe) were converted to the Roman Catholic faith.
+The first prominent Livonian to be christened was their leader, Caupo of Turaida.

+The last battle against the Livonians was the siege of Satezele hillfort near Sigulda in 1212.
+The Livonians, who had been paying tribute to the East Slavic Principality of Polotsk, first considered the Germans useful allies.
+As the German grip tightened, however, the Livonians rebelled against the crusaders and the christened chief was unseated.
+The German crusaders enlisted newly baptized Livonian warriors to participate in their campaigns against Latgallians and Selonians (1208–1209); Estonians (1208–1227); and Semigallians, Samogitians, and Curonians (1219–1290).
 Caupo of Turaida remained an ally of the crusaders until his death in the Battle of St. Matthew's Day in 1217.

-The German crusaders enlisted newly baptised Livonian warriors to participate in their campaigns against Latgallians and Selonians (1208–1209), Estonians (1208–1227), and against Semigallians, Samogitians, and Curonians (1219–1290).